 The 2015 Trade Winds program offers U.S. companies the opportunity to explore eight markets in Sub-Saharan Africa.
 Hosted in South Africa, Trade Winds will feature an Africa-focused business forum, consisting of regional and industry specific conference sessions as well as pre-arranged consultations with U.S. Senior Government Diplomats representing commercial markets from 19 African countries.
 Additional trade mission stops will give participants the opportunity to conduct customized business-to-business meetings with pre-screened firms in Angola, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, South Africa, and Tanzania.

-Between 2001 and 2008, Africa was one of the fastest growing regions of the world with an average annual growth rate of 5.6%.
+Between 2001 and 2008, Africa was one of the fastest growing regions of the world, with an average annual growth rate of 5.6 percent.
 Stable macroeconomic conditions, coupled with structural reforms, enabled this growth.

 Africa is also the world’s second-largest and second-most populous continent making it rife with opportunities for U.S exporters.
 More than 20 African states form the Tripartite Free Trade Agreement making trade within Africa much easier and more efficient.

 Between 2011-2015, 7 of the 10 fastest growing economies are expected to be in Sub-Saharan Africa.
 The graph below highlights areas of opportunity within Africa, based on several key energy industry sectors.
 Learn about opportunities for your industry in Africa with our one-page market overviews!

 Participating in the Trade Winds Trade Mission will allow innovative U.S. companies to fully maximize their advantages in this promising and dynamic region!